Ryu sharp into 7th, Semien homers as Blue Jays top Yanks 7-3

 Tellez had a fifth-inning solo shot off Lucas Luetge.

-Romero replaced David Phelps, who earlier in the eighth departed after he appeared to get hit in the lower back by Clint Frazier’s single.
+Romero replaced David Phelps, who earlier in the eighth departed after get hit in the lower back by Clint Frazier’s 107 mph line drive single.

 COVID-19 ISSUE

-Blue Jays manager Charlie Montoyo announced that OF Teoscar Hernández tested positive for the coronavirus on Tuesday.
+Montoyo announced that OF Teoscar Hernández tested positive for the coronavirus on Tuesday.
 He has been away from the team since last Thursday after having close contact with someone away from the team that tested positive.

 TRAINER’S ROOM